 Strategic Partnerships and Relationships

-The University has 19 strategic partners and relationships with organisations across the UK.
+The University has a number of strategic partners and relationships with organisations across the UK.
 Below you can view each partnership, along with the objectives both parties wish to achieve.

 Construction and sustainability